accodeing/fortnox-api/README.md

 ### Configuration
 The gem is configured in a `configure` block.

-Due to Fortnox use of refresh tokens, the gem needs a storage of some sort to keep the tokens.
-The only thing the storage needs to expose is `access_token` and `refresh_token`.
-A very simplistic storage would look like this:
+Due to Fortnox use of refresh tokens, the gem needs a storage, called a "token store", of some sort to keep the tokens.
+The only thing the store needs to expose is `access_token` and `refresh_token` as well as corresponding setters.
+A very simplistic store would look like this:

 ```ruby
 class MyStorage